shekhargulati/git-the-missing-tutorial/README.md

 ### .gitignore files

 Every Git repository should have another configuration file `.gitignore` present in the root i.e. directly inside the `git-playground` directory.
-This file is used to specify files and file patterns that you want to ignore.
+This file is used to specify files and file patterns that you want git to ignore .

 ```bash
 $ echo "*.log" >> .gitignore